 The first day that the 2015-2016 FAFSA application is available is January 1, 2015.
 Whenever possible students are encouraged to complete the FAFSA as early as possible to ensure sufficient time to complete the review of their financial aid eligibility.

-Undergraduate students, particularly those who do not know if they will be eligible for the Illinois Monetary Assistance Program (MAP) Grant or those who have received MAP in previous years, are strongly encouraged to complete the FAFSA as early as possible to determine their eligibility for MAP in the 2015-2016 academic year.
+Undergraduate students, particularly those who do not know if they will be eligible for the Illinois Monetary Assistance Program (MAP) Grant or those who have received MAP in previous years, are strongly encouraged to complete the FAFSA by February 21, 2015 to determine their eligibility for MAP in the 2015-2016 academic year.
+FAFSAs processed after February 21, 2015 may not be eligible to receive MAP.

 The FAFSA can be completed online at: fafsa.ed.gov